iwdt/shikikit/.devcontainer/README.md

 1. Prerequisites:
    * [Docker](https://docs.docker.com/get-docker/)
    * [Visual Studio Code](https://code.visualstudio.com/)
-1. Clone the TaskHub Repository:
+1. Clone the Shikikit Repository:
    ```shell
    git clone https://github.com/iwdt/shikikit.git
    ```
 1. Open the Project in Visual Studio Code:
    * Open Visual Studio Code.
-   * Navigate to File > Open Folder and select the TaskHub project folder.
+   * Navigate to File > Open Folder and select the Shikikit project folder.
 1. Install the [Dev Containers Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers):
    * In Visual Studio Code, go to the Extensions view by clicking the Extensions icon in the sidebar.
    * Search for "Dev Containers" and install the extension provided by Microsoft.